mpolinowski/02_BullCowGame/README.md

 }
 ```

-Created a C++ function "main" that can be run CTRL+F5 without errors and returns integer 0.
+Created a C++ function "main" in a file "main.cpp" that can be run CTRL+F5 without errors and returns integer 0.

 ### Using, #include and Namespaces ###